 The cloud is changing fast and both solutions have a ways to go here.
 Both solutions are pre-authorized to scan assets residing in Amazon Web Services.
 Qualys is also pre-authorized for Microsoft Azure and Google Cloud, so Qualys is a better solution for now if you have assets at Google or Microsoft.
 Tenable has better support for Docker containers and has been supporting Docker longer.

 It’s likely that right now neither solution has everything you want.
-That could change sometime in 2018 though.
+That’s a moving target, however.

 Also, with either solution, you need authenticated scans for any degree of accuracy.
 Neither tool gives good results without authentication–they’ll have too many false negatives and false positives.

-I have noticed one major difference between Qualys and Nessus.
+Here are a couple of things to consider regarding Qualys vs Nessus.
 Nessus does a better job of finding missing updates to open-source software running on Windows.
 In a test environment I scanned, Nessus found vulnerable versions of Libreoffice and VLC that Qualys missed.
 Both solutions find these programs on Linux systems, but some people do run them on Windows.
+On the other hand, Qualys does a much better job of scanning printers without making them malfunction.
+I won’t scan a printer with Nessus unless I know there’s something going around.
+But I’ve never had a problem scanning a printer with Qualys.

 All of these tools are licensed on an annual subscription basis.
 Tenable’s solutions are cheaper than Qualys, even their enterprise-grade solutions.
 You will need twice as many scanners with Tenable than you will with Qualys, unless you have fewer than 3,000 machines on your network.
 That can eat up some of the cost savings in the form of more virtual infrastructure.
 I don’t know exactly how Tenable.io is priced, since I just manage it, and I’ve never sold it.
 My understanding from talking to other customers is that Tenable.io isn’t much cheaper.

 That said, Tenable doesn’t charge extra for policy compliance.
-Qualys charges a lot for policy compliance.
-If you want to harden your systems to a standard like CIS or NIST or the DISA STIGs and scan your systems to see how well you’re doing, the appropriate solution from Tenable will be much less expensive.
+Depending on the plan you’re on, Qualys does.
+If you want to harden your systems to a standard like CIS or NIST or the DISA STIGs and scan your systems to see how well you’re doing, the appropriate solution from Tenable will be less expensive.

 That said, beware of the hidden cost when evaluating Qualys vs Nessus.
 With Qualys being a cloud-based SaaS solution, Qualys handles the maintenance and upgrades.
 With Nessus and with Security Center, you have to handle them.